Instruments Extraordinaire

 Although Nelson was not likely a Gold Pen nib maker his patent rubber was used in the production of many pen and pencil holders.

 Depicted from within the collection is a vulcanized rubber pen nib molded around a Gold Pen nib and exposing the tines, complete with partial original iridium tipping present.
 The Gold Pen nib contains Nelson Goodyear’s 1851 patent mark.
-Further testing reveals that the gold content is 18k, however; further X-ray tests will be performed to determine the Gold Pen nib maker.
+Further testing reveals that the gold content is 18k.
+A comparative analysis of the weight of the tubular Goodyear Gold Pen nib relative to similar length Gold Pen nib revealed that the Goodyear vulcanized rubber coated nib is considerably lighter In weight.

 The Gold Pen nib ranks in size with larger nibs.